larskrjo/spotify-remote-web-player/README.md

 Requirements
 ------------
 * Both the frontend server and backend server must be connected to internet, and hence not behind a firewall.
-The ports used are TCP 80 and TCP 23456 for frontend and backend respectively.
+The ports used are TCP 80 and TCP backend port (whichever you choose) for frontend and backend respectively.

 ###Frontend:
 * Web server that supports html, css and javascript.